ShayHill/article_install_vim_in_windows/README.md

 You may find that Vim and all your plugins "just work" without setting `pythonthreehome` and `pythonthreedll`.
 Vim knows where to look for a typical Python install.
 However, that could break at any time if you install a version of Python that Vim or one of your plugins does not support.

 As I write this, Python 13 is in prerelease, and Vim itself is not compatible.
 So not even `vim -u NONE` will get you past the errors.
-Go ahead and explicitly set these values in your vimrc.
+Go ahead and explicitly set these values in your `vimrc`.

 ---